Courses Offered in the Department of Communication

 Capstone course; must elect in last 21 credits prior to graduation.
 Discusses the societal impact of traditional mass media and the evolving interactive technologies of computers and mobile networks as well as emerging technologies such as robotics.

 Combination of lectures and workshops to assist students in carrying out a service learning or individual research project.
+Offered for undergraduate credit only.

 Preparation and presentation of speech manuscripts.
 Emphasis on style of writing, use of supporting materials and factors of interest.
 Special problems of ghost-writing considered.